 The mice without a sense of smell were found to burn their brown fat quicker and turn the white fat into brown.
 "The mice with no sense of smell had turned on a program to burn fat," as Prof. Dillin puts it.

 White fat and brown fat fulfill different functions: white fat stores energy, while brown fat expends it.
-In previous studies, turning white fat into brown has been associated with a lower body mass index (BMI) and has been proposed as a good strategy in the fight against obesity.
+In previous studies, turning white fat into brown has been

 So what do the new findings mean for us?
 The researchers say that if their results can be replicated in human trials, new treatments for people with eating disorders may be in the cards.